trxsys/gluon/README.md

 Gluon
 =====

-This tool verifies the atomicity execution of sequences of method calls performed to a module (represented by a class).
+Gluon verifies the atomicity execution of sequences of method calls performed to a module (represented by a class).

 The following code exemplifies this and can be found in ```test/simple/example```.